ADZYYYY/splunk-threat-hunting-lab/hunts/H003-git-hook-global-persistence/README.md

 ![ForensicArtefacts](screenshots/obtainingforensicartefacts.png)

-- Using FTK Imager, I simply added my Logical file system as evidence, and navigated to root to find the MFT File, then $extend to find the USL journal.
+- Using FTK Imager, I simply added my Logical file system as evidence, and navigated to root to find the MFT File, then $extend to find the USN journal.
 From here I have the option to create a copy, where I can later use tools such as MFTECmd.exe to parse the data.

 **Parsing Data**